-He is Chairman of the Secretary of Defense Reserve Forces Policy Board, which serves as an independent advisor to Secretary of Defense Ash Carter on Reserve and National Guard matters.
-He was first appointed by Secretary Panetta in 2011 and reappointed by Secretaries Hagel and Carter.
-He served on the Secretary of Defense Business Board (DBB) as a founding member at its inception in 2002 until 2013.
-He resumed serving on the DBB in 2015.
+In October 2020, Gen. Punaro began his second two-year term as the Chairman of the National Defense Industrial Association, the country’s largest defense industry association with over 1,600 corporate and 91,000 individual members.
+He previously served as NDIA Chairman from 2015-2017.
+Gen. Punaro is Chairman of the Secretary of Defense Reserve Forces Policy Board, which serves as an independent advisor to Secretary of Defense Ash Carter on Reserve and National Guard matters.
+He was first appointed by Secretary Panetta in 2011 and reappointed by Secretaries Hagel, Carter, Mattis, and Esper.
+He served on the Secretary of Defense Business Board (DBB) as a founding member at its inception in 2002 until 2013. he served on the DBB again from 2015-2020.

-As an executive vice president at Science Applications International Corporation (SAIC), a $10B technology and services company, from 1997 to 2010, Mr. Punaro served as a sector manager, deputy president of the Federal Business Segment, and led SAIC’s Corporate Business Development organization.
+As an executive vice president at Science Applications International Corporation (SAIC), a $10B technology and services company, from 1997 to 2010, Gen. Punaro served as a sector manager, deputy president of the Federal Business Segment, and led SAIC’s Corporate Business Development organization.
 He was the senior corporate official responsible for SAIC’s government affairs, worldwide communications and support operations, to include crisis and risk management, as well as general manager of their Washington operations and supervisor of SAIC’s corporate Small and Disadvantaged Business office.

-From 1973 to 1997, Mr. Punaro worked for Senator Sam Nunn in national security matters.
+From 1973 to 1997, Gen. Punaro worked for Senator Sam Nunn in national security matters.
 He served as his director of National Security Affairs and then as Staff Director of the Senate Armed Services Committee (eight years) and Staff Director for the Minority (five years).
 In his work with Senator Nunn and the Senate Armed Services Committee, he was involved in the formulation of all major defense and intelligence legislation, the oversight and review of all policy and programs, and civilian and military nominations.
 His work includes the landmark Goldwater-Nichols Act, the Packard Commission Acquisition Reforms, and the creation of the Special Operations Command.

-A retired U.S. Marine Corps Major General, he served as the Director of the Marine Corps Reserve, Deputy Commanding General, Marine Corps Combat Development Command (Mobilization), and for three years as the Commanding General of the 4th Marine Division.
+A retired U.S. Marine Corps Major General, Gen. Punaro served as the Director of the Marine Corps Reserve, Deputy Commanding General, Marine Corps Combat Development Command (Mobilization), and for three years as the Commanding General of the 4th Marine Division.
 Other assignments were Commanding General, Marine Corps Mobilization Command, and Deputy Commander, Marine Forces Reserve.
 In December 1990, he was mobilized for Operation Desert Shield.
 In December 1993, he completed a tour of active duty as Commander of Joint Task Force Provide Promise (Forward) in the former Yugoslavia.
 He was mobilized for a third time in May 2003 in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 He served on active duty as an Infantry Platoon Commander in Vietnam where he was awarded the Bronze Star for valor and the Purple Heart.

-He is the author of On War and Politics: The Battlefield Inside Washington’s Beltway that was published by the Naval Institute Press in October 2016.
+Punaro is the author of On War and Politics: The Battlefield Inside Washington’s Beltway that was published by the Naval Institute Press in October 2016.